 BCOE Laboratory Safety Officers (LSO) and Department Safety Coordinators (DSC) - Primarily, LSOs and DSCs offer help determining what safety rules apply to you or how to comply with safety requirements.
 They meet monthly to share best practices and tools for understanding and achieving a safe workplace.
 In addition, LSOs and DSCs are tasked with sharing meeting information within their departments to facilitate broad participation in safety programs and to help ensure compliance with UC and UCR safety policies.

 Lab audits are required by law - but this isn't the only reason that lab audits are useful.
 As we learned from the 2008 researcher death at UCLA, the person in charge of the lab - YOU - are ultimately responsible for everything that happens in your lab.
 The lab audit, along with an up-to-date Safety Manual (see below) are excellent tools for ensuring your lab provides a safe working environment, that your personnel have the training and tools necessary to work safely, and that necessary documents are maintained.

 The Safety Manual

 BCOE designed a red Safety Manual to help Faculty maintain required safety documentation in your research space.
 Because the red binder has a consistent look, if you are visited by an inspector, s/he will know to look here for your safety documentation.
-If you don't already have a red binder contact your LSO (see above) or the BCOE Safety & Facilities Coordinator (2-1241).
+If you don't already have a red binder contact your LSO (see above) or the BCOE Safety contact Perry Cheung (2-3378).
 Your Safety Manual includes tabs for: